hrutavmodha/desktop-assistant/README.md

 # 📌 Note

-- This project is purely offline and does **not rely on any of the external APIs** like OpenAI or Google Assistant, **nor it is dumb `if-elif-else`-like rule-based voice-assistant**
+- This project is purely offline and does **not rely on any of the external APIs and nor it is dumb `if-elif-else`-like rule-based voice-assistant**

 - It’s a fully local voice assistant with a custom-trained AI model, which is designed with keeping privacy in mind.